anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 ### Overview of AnomalyDetectionApp ###
 AnomalyDetectionApp is an anomaly detection python library that is based on the ensemble learning algorithm to derive better predictions.
 It combines the predictions of multiple independent anomaly detection models such as Isolation Forest, DBSCAN, ThymeBoost, One-Class Support Vector Machine, Local Outlier Factor and TADGAN.
 Then, it returns the output according as the average prediction of the individual models is above a certain threshold.

-**Hyperparameter Recommendation**
+**Choice of hyperparameters**
 1. Isolation Forest

 2. DBSCAN
-  - min_samples: For n-dimensional data, min_samples = 2\*n, where n= the dimensionlity of the data set (Sander et al., 1998).
+    - min_samples: For n-dimensional data, min_samples = 2\*n, where n = the dimensionlity of the data.
-  - eps: eps is the point of maximum curvature k-NN distance graph calculates the average distance between each point and its k nearest neighbors.
+    - eps: eps = the point of maximum curvature of the k-NN distance graph.

 3. ThymeBoost
-  - seasonal_period
+    - seasonal_period: seasonal_period = first expected seasonal period at the maximum amplitude, computed using Fast Fourier Transform.

 4. One-Class Support Vector Machine
+    - kernel: best optimal kernal using Optuna hyperparameter optimization framework.

 5. Local Outlier Factor
+    -

 6. TADGAN
+    - epochs: best optimal epoch using Orion hyperparameter optimization framework.

 Process Flow Diagram: